-You’re going to give the rings a nice soak in low fat buttermilk.
-This is something I learned from my mom; it’s how she breads chicken.
+Give the rings a nice soak in low fat buttermilk.
 Here’s why you are soaking the onions in buttermilk: the buttermilk soak will soften your onions, making them tender inside the crispy coating.
 Furthermore, the buttermilk soak will allow the egg whites and all the breading to adhere easier to the onion slices.
-(More on breading later.)

 Get your breading ready.

 - Whole wheat flour (because it really sticks to the onion)